printer130/notes/src/content/vulnerabilities/snmp.md

 --script smb-protocols
 #: Script Scan
 ```
-We can notice that all three versions are accessible.

 There is one more interesting nmap script for the smb protocol to find the security level of the protocol.

 ### Let's run the nmap script to find the smb protocol security level.